 Quantum Foundation - Roosevelt High School Restoration

-In 1970, Roosevelt High School, a once thriving all-black high school in West Palm Beach, FL, was unceremoniously shut down as a result of the ongoing nationwide effort to integrate public schools.
-The closure of the high school proved devastating to the students and local community for generations to come.
+In 1970, Roosevelt High School, once a thriving all-Black high school in West Palm Beach, Florida, was abruptly closed as part of the nationwide effort to integrate public schools.
+The closure devastated students, families, and the surrounding community, leaving an impact that would be felt for generations.

-Quantum Foundation, an organization devoted to investing in initiatives that improve the health and well-being of underinvested communities, stepped in and took the lead to restore Roosevelt High School to its former glory and commissioned Stinghouse to help with the initiative.
-As a result of this partnership and with the support of the Industrial/Roosevelt High National Alumni Association, the School District of Palm Beach County, and organizations such as Northend RISE, the school restoration project has finally begun.
-Soon, the planning stages and programming needed to turn this once beloved high school into a treasured resource will become a reality, and the story of the Roosevelt High Maroon Devils will ring through the community once again.
+Quantum Foundation, an organization committed to improving the health and well-being of underinvested communities, stepped forward to help restore Roosevelt High School’s legacy and commissioned Stinghouse to support the initiative.
+Together with the Industrial/Roosevelt High National Alumni Association, the School District of Palm Beach County, and organizations including Northend RISE, the restoration effort is now underway.
+Soon, the story and spirit of the Roosevelt High Maroon Devils will once again be woven into the fabric of the community.

 PROGRAM